Canon 6D Mark II vs Nikon D750

 Review summary: Canon 6D Mark II vs Nikon D750

-So what conclusions can be drawn?
-Is the Canon 6D Mark II better than the Nikon D750 or vice versa?
+So how do things add up?
+Is there a clear favorite between the Canon 6D Mark II and the Nikon D750?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.